tobyspark/folk-rnn-webapp/README.md

 After some time, the server should be deployed and the webapp running.

 As before, `vagrant ssh` to log in to the server, and `vagrant provision` to update.

-There is a new option: `vagrant rebuild` is equivalent to `destroy` and `up` but keeps the same IP address.
+Note: there is a bug in `vagrant up` for the first time, the provisioning scripts that should run unprivileged instead run as root.
+However, rather than `vagrant destroy; vagrant up` to rebuild a machine, do this: `vagrant halt`, pause, `vagrant rebuild`, pause, `vagrant provision`.
+This will keep the IP address and provision correctly.
+So for a new server, do the rebuild dance and all should be good (alternatively, `chown folkrnn:folkrnn` the directory `/var/opt/folk_rnn_task/tune` and the contents of `/folk_rnn_static`).